rkozlowski/TigerWrap/docs/planning/TigerWrap_0.9.2_General_Plan.md

 - that the package checksum is an integrity check, not a signature;
 - that project-name conflict detection follows the target database's collation;
 - WinGet installation and update, and that GitHub releases may appear before WinGet updates;
-- menu-driven workflows and script-oriented commands.
+- menu-driven workflows and script-oriented commands;
+- human provisioning of `TigerWrap-E2E-Test`, the default-store behavior, optional explicit-store isolation, and the fact that the bootstrap is permanent and never managed by the test suite;
+- orphaned-resource diagnostics and the manual recovery procedure.

 Screenshots: main menu; DB info; DB install; DB upgrade plan and progress; project export selection; import conflict plan; import result.